echoosso/AniHax/README.md

    The courage to speak truth

-   Identity and values — not just function
+   Identity and values, not just function

-You’re free to change it — but for me, it stays.
+You’re free to change it,but for me, it stays.
 Even behind a terminal, we carry a voice.